buingochuy124/buingochuy124/README.md

 Welcome to my GitHub

-My name is Bui Ngoc Huy
-I'm a final year student at University of Greenwich - Vietnam.
-I'm a Backend Dotnet Developer
-I am interested in Web Application Architecture
-I'm focusing on improving skills in .NET, ReactJs
+Welcome, I'm Bui Ngoc Huy.
+I'm a senior at the University of Greenwich-Vietnam.
+I work as a back-end DotNet developer.
+The architecture of web applications interests me.
+I'm focusing on improving my.NET and ReactJS skills.
+I hope you enjoy my profile.
+Thank you for reading.
+Best wishes!